-An MD plus (with OPT420 installed) waste pump control connected to a SCADA system to receive its target speed setting from the SCADA's 4-20mA output.
-The MD plus will display the actual pump rate in liters per minute, and will also continuously report the pump's actual rate to the SCADA system using the OPT420's 4-20mA output.
+An Accu-Set plus (with OPT420 installed) waste pump control connected to a SCADA system to receive its target speed setting from the SCADA's 4-20mA output.
+The Accu-Set plus will display the actual pump rate in liters per minute, and will also continuously report the pump's actual rate to the SCADA system using the OPT420's 4-20mA output.
 The display should indicate in the format "xxx.x" (LPM).
+The output of the Accu-Set plus will control a third-party AC drive connected to a 30HP AC induction motor.

-System features a visual alarm (Annunciator) and dry relay contact output which will warn the operator if any of the following "Fault" conditions have occurred: Actual or Target speed is outside specified limits, the waste flow has stopped, the MD plus is at maximum output, or the 4-20mA input signal has dropped below about 3mA (loop broken).
+System features a visual alarm (Annunciator) and dry relay contact output which will warn the operator if any of the following "Fault" conditons have occurred: Actual or Target speed is outside specified limits, the waste flow has stopped, the Accu-Set plus is at maximum output, or the 4-20mA input signal has dropped below about 3mA (loop broken).
 Additionally, the "Fault" alarm will not activate if the Target speed is zero, the "Inhibit" input is active, or an accel/decel ramp is in progress.
 The alarm should not be able to be silenced but should automatically reset when flow rates have returned to normal.